amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/Problem-Definition.md

 ---
 title: Problem Definition
-tags:
-    - draft
 ---

-## Objective

-Create a robust definition for your problem, and demonstrate that it is valid.
+The objective is to create a clear and robust definition for your problem, and demonstrate that it is valid.

+Clear and robust definitions enable:
+- alignment on what the problem is
+- ensuring that we are solving valid and important problems
+- ensuring that appropriate solutions are designed and implemented

-## Defining a Problem
+## Components of Defining a Problem

 A good problem definition can appear simple, but it may take many discovery conversations and analyses before the problem is fully understood and can be described effectively.